 Old Fashioned Cranberry Sauce

 Before we moved to West Virginia, we used to crawl around on our hands & knees hand gathering cranberries & filling bag after bag with their delightfully bright, light oblong bodies.
 Now that we are no longer near any cranberry bogs, we are thankful that we can find fresh raw organic cranberries at the grocery store.
-We have made many delicious dishes utilizing all the berries we gathered over the years.
+I have made many delicious dishes utilizing all the berries we gathered over the years.
 The final year we gathered berries, we knew it was the last as we had just purchased our first (& hopefully our last) home - this one!

 12 Ounces of Fresh or Frozen Cranberries

 1 Cup of Water

 1 Cup of Sugar Cane, Maple Sugar, Mayple Syrup, or Honey

 Rinse the cranberries in cool water, discarding any stems or blemished berries.

 In a 3 quart saucepan bring the water & sugar to a boil.
 Stir until the sugar dissolves.

 Add the cranberries & simmer, stirring occasionally, until the cranberries pop (this can get a bit messy), about 10 minutes.